 II.
 Loan terms and policies

 Different lenders impose different conditions on their loan products.
 You should carefully read all the terms and clauses in the loaning agreement to ensure you are well informed on all aspects.
-You can also compare various local lenders in your area to find those with better loans and repayment terms.
+You can also compare various offers from local lenders in your area to find those with better loans and repayment terms.
 If you do not understand any part of the contract, ask the lender for clarity, or engage a professional attorney or real estate broker.